-Raspberries, cream cheese, cool whip and pretzels.
+Raspberries, cream cheese, Cool Whip and pretzels.
 WOW!
-This raspberry pretzel salad is so delicious and definitely needs to be on your Christmas dinner or Thanksgiving menu.
-The pretzels are the perfect addition and the sweet and salty combo makes this easy holiday dessert simply irresistible.
+This raspberry pretzel salad is so delicious and perfect for a Christmas dinner or Thanksgiving menu.
+The pretzels add a sweet and salty combo that makes this holiday dessert simply irresistible.

 Recipe Ingredients